By Mitch Rice

 Formally Organize (If Applicable)

 Though it’s not very anti-establishment, the best move for most bands is to formally organize a business.
 Depending on your goals, your internal priorities, and your vision for the band’s future, you may want to form a simple partnership or something slightly more complicated like a limited liability company (LLC).
-Starting a formal business isn’t especially difficult, but it can take some time, so do this early.
+However, complexities can arise because LLC requirements vary by state.
+It’s beneficial to research and choose the best state to form an LLC, as state-specific regulations can significantly impact your decision.

 Establish a Dedicated, Shared Account